-“Si vous plais,” Sydney ushered me ahead, around the stage scene, with a sweep of her arm.
+“Talk about studly balls,” Sydney ushered me ahead, around the stage scene, with a sweep of her arm.
+“Si vous plais…”

 “Kenneth, please,” she looped my arm.
-“Can we just get on and enjoy the moment?”
+“Can we just soak in the moment?”

 “Sure, of course, Syd.”
 I brushed some juice droplets from my sleeve as we squeezed around the cheering crowd—some of whom were still abuzz over Mayor George Moscone’s earlier walkthrough here in his old neighborhood.
 I didn’t want to make waves, but also didn’t come all this way for vague and cursory dodges.
 Numb driving fingers and knotted guts demanded a more appropriate response.
 “What’s bugging you?”

 “So right away, something’s bugging me?
-Maybe I’m just a little show stressed and frazzled about now…and feeling kinda dorky for a scene like this.”
+Maybe I’m just a little show stressed and frazzled about now…and feeling kinda overdressed for a scene like this.”

-That juggler was not too shabby an opening act, framed as he was by big bay window Victorians and a restored, sky blue Octagon House.
+That juggler was not too shabby an opening act, framed as he was by big bay window Victorians and a restored sky blue Octagon House.
 The landmark with its small fenced side yard, was what remained of a pasture where daisy-tailed Cow Hollow bovines once grazed.
-From here, the crowd packed Union Street some six blocks to Steiner, though seeming to stretch clear out to the Presidio treeline.
+From here, the crowd packed Union Street some six blocks to Steiner, though seeming to stretch clear out to Presidio treelines.

-Quaint to cutesy to equipoised mannequin chic, Union was a fondue of crafts stores, confectioners, cookie nooks, pie places, gelato/ice creameries and wine shops.
-In all, they carved up storefronts which had formerly housed tailors, milliners, tabacs, pharmacies and hardware stores—save for the grandfathered plumbers and dry cleaners.
+Quaint to cutesy to mannequin chic, Union was a sweet fondue of crafts stores, confectioners, cookie nooks, pie places, gelato/ice creameries and wine shops.
+In all, they carved up storefronts which had formerly housed tailors, milliners, tabacs, pharmacies and hardware stores—save for some grandfathered plumbers and dry cleaners.
 Little wonder there were so many dentists and periodontists drilling for gold in offices upstairs.
 On the other hand, it looked like some of these people flooding Union Street this weekend were better off without nail guns and SKIL drills.

-“Like you are,” she said, several steps ahead of me, window-shopping natural fiber sweater and stylish pantsuit numbers in side-by-side fashion salons.
-“Honestly, here you come again—all road rumpled, popping in on people unannounced, my parents yet.
-I know that’s not the Kenneth I thought I knew…”
+“The question is, what’s with you,” Syd asked, several steps ahead of me, window-shopping natural fiber sweater and stylish pantsuit numbers in side-by-side fashion salons.
+“Coming back out here like you are…all road rumpled, popping in on people unannounced—on my parents yet.
+That’s not the Kenneth I thought I knew…”

-“Save it,” Syd leaned back, halting my arm.
-“That was only intended in the token, spiritual sense.
-I believed you had to be much too busy career-wise by now to actually…”
+“Spare me,” Syd leaned back, halting my arm.
+“That was only intended in the token, courtesy sense.
+I believed you had to be much too busy career-wise by now to actually schlepp back out here…”

-But for the moment, I found the crowd itself more engrossing, my sociology chops training on visual symbology, the group dynamic along here.
-The flow was bi-directional, bi-coastal and everywhere in between, shuffling up and down Union to a muddled beat of soft rock, jazz fusion, high-hat bluegrass, country honk and disco funk on sound stages, block by block.
+But for the moment, I found the crowd itself vastly more engrossing, my sociology chops training on visual symbology, the group dynamic along here.
+The flow was bi-directional, bi-coastal and everywhere in between, shuffling up and down Union to a mashed up beat of jazz fusion, high-hat bluegrass, country honk and disco funk on sound stages, block by block.
 Variously gamboling along were troupes of tribal and flamenco dancers, then a lone beguiling redhead doing an Irish jig, with Celtic boombox accompaniment by a bloke who looked vaguely familiar from the inner Richmond bars.

 Yet for all the quiche, crab, ribs and mesquite in the air, this gathering looked more partial to feeding off itself.
 Modesto aggie lightweights oogled the untouchably hip maidens from Marin; football jerseyed Berkeley grads studied the cultivated sneers of the Top-Sidered Farmers from Palo Alto, or Phi Beta movers from the Ivy League.

-Humboldt County mountain men prodded Tony Lamas designer cowboys from the Lone Star Café.
-Hard-wired Orientals in nylon racing jackets and Porsche wraparounds faced off sleek pompadoured Latinos from the Mission.
+Humboldt mountain men stared down Tony Lamas designer cowboys from the Lone Star Café.
+Hard-wired Orientals in logoed racing jackets and Porsche wraparounds faced off sleek pompadoured lowriders from the Mission.
 Kicked back met kick-ass: beaucoup cut-offs, halter-tops, sundresses, designer denim and paisley patched dungarees.
 Bandstand stoners rocked out with curbside shot and brewers.
 Heavy metal headbangers overdubbed ghetto-blasted Rastafarians.
-Izod ’gators danced around Oakland leatherbacks.
+Izod ’gators danced around clubby Oakland gangers.

 Bay Area natural fibers wove around L.A.
-Goldilocks and their gilt-chained lackeys.
+Goldilocks and their gilt-chained boytoys.
 Dobermans snapped at Airedales.
-NoCal met fauxCal crossed SoCal and LowCal through the pedestrian snarls and bottlenecks, primarily because the main attraction was the traffic jam itself.
-What else could account for this relatively harmonic melding of such multi-karmic particles and molecules?
+NoCal met fauxCal crossed SoCal and LowCal through the pedestrian snarls and bottlenecks, mostly because the main attraction was the traffic jam itself.

 “Never seen one quite this…big,” I gasped.
 In all, it did look to be a league smarter, faster than my own.
 “Half of San Francisco must be here…”

-“You think all these people are really from San Francisco,” Syd asked, dismissing a Gold Country Gauguin’s display booth of snowy Yosemite landscapes.
-“Like, nobody’s really from San Francisco any more.
+“You think all these people are really from San Francisco?”
+Syd asked, dismissing a Gold Country Gauguin’s display booth of snowy Yosemite landscapes.
+“Nobody’s really from San Francisco anymore.
 Everybody’s from everywhere else around here.
 That’s what makes it so…magnetic.”

 “You mean this kind of deal goes on all summer?”
 I took into account the fair itself, trying to fight off any sense that although this festive crowd was squeezing us closer together, I couldn’t help but feel some distance building in.